 CIP Security™ encompasses security-related requirements and capabilities for CIP devices, specifically EtherNet/IP™ devices.

 However, as IT/OT convergence accelerates and attackers become more sophisticated, it is more important for the CIP-connected device — the final layer of defense — to defend itself.
 Consider the situation where a piece of malware is, unknown to control system personnel, delivered to a compromised PC via USB drive.
 The malware could contain code to issue malicious CIP services to devices.
 However if the device were able to reject such services from untrusted sources, the threat would be mitigated.
 Device level security is a building block requirement of IIoT to protect critical assets and people from potential physical and increasingly likely financial harm.

 The goal of CIP Security is to enable the CIP-connected device to protect itself from malicious CIP communications.
 A fully self-defending CIP device would be able to:

 - Reject data that has been altered (integrity)

-- Reject messages send by untrusted people or untrusted devices (authenticity)
+- Reject messages sent by untrusted people or untrusted devices (authenticity)

 - Reject messages that request actions that are not allowed (authorization)

 Recognizing that every CIP device does not need to provide the same level of support for all defined security features, CIP Security defines the notion of a Security Profile.
 A Security Profile is a set of well-defined capabilities to facilitate device interoperability and end-user selection of devices with the appropriate security capability.

 - The EtherNet/IP Confidentiality Profile provides secure communication between EtherNet/IP endpoints to assure data integrity and confidentiality.